 A: With each following Bitcoin mining halving the Bitcoin reward and incentive for miners will reduce; this will lead to an increased dependency, and expected increase, in transaction fees to maintain equilibrium.

 As such Bitcoin being tapped out does not mean all transactions will stop as transaction fees will replace miner rewards as incentives for miners to continue their work.
 This will also increase the deflationary nature of Bitcoin as what is rare and wanted becomes more expensive, making the Bitcoin price rise.

 Lastly Bitcoin max cap could also be changed or removed through a hard fork should most of the community back the move.

 To conclude, Bitcoin still has a bright future ahead of itself and will continue to thrive after all the Bitcoins are mined as transaction fees replace miner fees and the price surges.
-This article was brought to you by Bybit, a cryptocurrency derivatives exchange aiming to create a fairer crypto market through transparency, speed, and bringing a more human touch to an otherwise cold and unregulated industry.
-We hope to see you back soon, and are happy to see you share our interest in the world of cryptocurrencies.
+Bybit is a cryptocurrency derivatives exchange aiming to create a fairer crypto market through transparency, speed, and the human touch.